Classification with Asymmetric Label Noise: Consistency and Maximal Denoising: Abstract

 \section{Abstract}

 In many real-world classification problems, the labels of training examples are randomly corrupted.
-Previous theoretical work on classification with label noise assumes that the two classes are separable, that the label noise is independent of the true class label, or that the noise proportions for each class are known.
-In this work we give weaker conditions that ensure identifiability of the true class-conditional distributions, while allowing for the classes to be nonseparable and the noise levels to be asymmetric and unknown.
-Under these conditions, we also establish the existence of a consistent discrimination rule, with associated estimation strategies.
-The conditions essentially state that most of the observed labels are correct, and that the true class-conditional distributions are ``mutually irreducible," a concept we introduce that limits the similarity of the two distributions.
+Most previous theoretical work on classification with label noise assumes that the two classes are separable, that the label noise is independent of the true class label, or that the noise proportions for each class are known.
+In this work, we give conditions that are necessary and sufficient for the true class-conditional distributions to be identifiable.
+These conditions are weaker than those analyzed previously, and allow for the classes to be nonseparable and the noise levels to be asymmetric and unknown.
+The conditions essentially state that a majority of the observed labels are correct and that the true class-conditional distributions are ``mutually irreducible," a concept we introduce that limits the similarity of the two distributions.
 For any label noise problem, there is a unique pair of true class-conditional distributions satisfying the proposed conditions, and we argue that this pair corresponds in a certain sense to maximal denoising of the observed distributions.

-Both our consistency and maximal denoising results are facilitated by a connection to ``mixture proportion estimation," which is the problem of estimating the maximal proportion of one distribution that is present in another.
-This work is motivated by a problem in nuclear particle classification.
+Our results are facilitated by a connection to ``mixture proportion estimation," which is the problem of estimating the maximal proportion of one distribution that is present in another.
+We establish a novel rate of convergence result for mixture proportion estimation, and apply this to obtain consistency of a discrimination rule based on surrogate loss minimization.
+Experimental results on benchmark data and a nuclear particle classification problem demonstrate the efficacy of our approach.